cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 4, UDF Inlining Intuition:</b>
 <em>
-The underwhelming performance of UDFs arises because they are opaque, non-declarative functions that the DBMS cannot reason about it, leading to RBAR execution.
-Another SQL language feature, SQL subqueries, also execute RBAR, where for each row of the outer query, the subquery is re-evaluated.
-However, the key distinction between UDFs and subqueries, is that the database community has spent decades optimizing subqueries.
-Hence, if a UDF can be translated into an equivalent SQL subquery, the UDF call can be replaced by  the subquery, leaving the query entirely in SQL, in a form that is amenable to effective query optimization.
-Translating UDFs to SQL subqueries is the key intuition behind UDF inlining.
+The key intuition behind UDF inlining is to translate UDFs from opaque functions into SQL subqueries, a declarative representation that the DBMS can optimize effectively.
+In the above example, the <b>is_vip</b> UDF is replaced by an equivalent SQL subquery.
 </em></p>

+RBAR execution of UDFs arises because UDFs are opaque functions written in a non-declarative paradigm that the DBMS cannot effectively reason about.
+Such row-by-row execution is reminiscent of how database systems logically evaluate SQL subqueries, whereby a subquery is re-evaluated for each row of the calling query.
+The key distinction, however, between UDFs and subqueries, is that the database community has spent decades optimizing subqueries.
+Hence, if the DBMS can translate a UDF into an equivalent SQL subquery, the query is then left entirely in SQL, which is amenable to effective query optimization.
+The process of translating UDFs to equivalent SQL subqueries is known as <b>UDF inlining</b>, and enables the efficient execution of queries containing UDFs.

 # Subquery Unnesting